liferay/liferay-docs/devGuide/en/chapters/08-maven.markdown

 including Liferay portlets, themes, hooks, layout templates, web plugins, and more.
 You can also install and deploy Liferay artifacts to your repositories.
 We'll dive into all these topics in this chapter, so buckle up and prepare to be Mavenized!

 ## Installing Maven

 You can download Maven from [http://maven.apache.org/download.cgi](http://maven.apache.org/download.cgi).
 We recommend putting your Maven installation's `bin` directory in your system's path, so you can run the Maven executable (*mvn*) easily from your command prompt.

 Let's learn about the types of repositories you can use with Maven projects.

-## Using Maven repositories
+## Using Maven Repositories

-Wouldn't it be nice if you could install and deploy your Liferay artifacts to a repository?
+Wouldn't it be nice to install and deploy your Liferay artifacts to a repository?
 Great news!
 Maven let's you install your artifacts to your machine's local repository and even deploy them to remote repositories; so you can share them privately with your team or or with the public for general consumption.